Kahn/freetel/easy-asterisk-gui/README.txt

 .
 You need a web server, Asterisk and some sort of Perl installed (very basic Perl installation is fine).
 Configure your web server to run CGIs (.sh and .pl) from /www (lighttpd config instructions below).
-Easy Asterisk expects all files (shell, perl, html etc) to be in the same directory.
+Mini Asterisk expects all files (shell, perl, html etc) to be in the same directory.
 If you find this painful please <<support, let me know>>.

 .
 The process below places the web files in /www, you may like to